-This policy will be reviewed annually, though the College reserves the right to make changes to the policy and procedures at any time
+This policy will be reviewed every three years, although the College reserves the right to make changes to the policy and procedures at any time.

 All members of the Executive Leadership Team, Directors and College Leadership Team are primarily responsible for ensuring all aspects of this policy are carried out effectively within their areas of responsibility (including cross college responsibilities).